a-gubskiy/X.Extensions.Text/src/X.Text/README.md

-# X.Extensions.Text
+# X.Text

 ## Overview
-The `X.Extensions.Text` library provides a set of utility classes designed to simplify common text processing tasks in .NET applications.
+The `X.Text` library provides a set of utility classes designed to simplify common text processing tasks in .NET applications.
 It is ideal for developers looking to handle string manipulations, such as substring extraction, character cleaning, plain text conversion from HTML, and keyword extraction efficiently.

 ## Installation
-To use the `X.Extensions.Text` library in your project, include it as a dependency in your .NET project.
-You can install it from [NuGet](https://www.nuget.org/packages/X.Extensions.Text).
+To use the `X.Text` library in your project, include it as a dependency in your .NET project.
+You can install it from [NuGet](https://www.nuget.org/packages/X.Text/3.0.0#readme-body-tab).

 ## Usage